Go to Hokkaido in Japan

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 Hokkaido in Japan is an unique place in the world.
 On this Japanese island you have a chance to see whales, bears, the amazing sea eagle and many more spectacular wildlife.
 Also you can take beautiful walks through remote nature reserves with mountains and

 Hokkaido is the second largest island in Japan and is located in the most northern part of the country.
 It has for its huge size very few inhabitants, only six million.
 Yet there is plenty to do.
-The Daisetsu-zan National Park; home to rare flora and fauna.
+For example the Daisetsu-zan National Park; home to rare flora and fauna.
 And the Shikotsu-Toya National Park, with its magical volcanoes and lakes.
 There are also plenty of hot springs (onsen) in places such as Noboribetsu, Jozan kei and Sounkyo.
 Onsen are the place to be if you like to relax and enjoy the Japanese-style bathing in hot spring water.